unionai/unionai-docs/source/first-project/running-the-workflow.md

 ⏳ Waiting for build to finish at: https://serverless.union.ai/org/...
 ✅ Build completed in 0:01:57!

-[✔] Go to https://serverless.union.ai/org/... to see execution in the console.
+[✔] Go to https://serverless.union.ai/org/... to see execution in the UI.
 ```

 When you invoke `unionai run --remote`, the system first launches a Union hosted image builder that creates the container images with the Python dependencies required for the tasks in your workflow.